NarrativeNode-Labs/NarrativeNode/README.md

 ## 🤝 Contact & Collaboration

-NarrativeNode is aiming to set a new standard for reliability in AI-generated media.
+NarrativeNode is aiming to set a new standard for reliability in AI-generated storytelling.

 📧 **Contact:** narrativenode.labs@gmail.com